MarvinXLII/BravelyRandomize/README.md

 ### KNOWN BUGS

 Bravely Second: Janne and Nikolai do not have animations for all possible abilities, leading to crashes during battles.
 Stick with just basic attacks when they are in your party.
+You may need to toggle off your patch until they leave your party if crashes persist.